Spiikesan/BetterScarecrows/README.md

 * Repair their sounds (Thanks to Flames for the Chainsaw).

 Improve scarecrows by :
 * Allowing them to roam like animals.
-No more dormant zombies !
+No more dormant zombies (configurable) !
 * Attacking when they are attacked.
 They respond to try to stay alive, and are not "passive" anymore if hit when they didn't see you.
 * Flee from non human threat that are attacking them (like cactus).
 They will not have time to escape turrets, tho.
+* Change their walk and run speeds.
+* Beeing able to disable their loot.

 **This plugin is not compatible with Night Zombies as it also modify the AI.**